-Adams has 2 HR, 7 RBIs as Nats pound D’backs 15-5
+Adams rewards dad’s travels, has 2 HR and 7 RBIs for Nats

 Washington scored three runs in the first against Archie Bradley (2-4), with Howie Kendrick hitting a bases-loaded single and Suzuki following with a two-run single two batters later.
 Eaton chased Bradley, who made his first start since Oct.
 1, 2016, with a one-out RBI single in the second.

-Suzuki exited in the seventh inning when Tanner Rainey’s pitch bounced in the dirt and hit the catcher in the right shoulder.
+Suzuki exited in the seventh with a neck injury when Tanner Rainey’s pitch bounced in the dirt and hit the catcher.
+“The doctor said he is fine,” Nationals manager Dave Martinez said.
+“He is in there now, and he said he is fine.
+But it was kind of scary when he got lightheaded and couldn’t walk back to the dugout.”

 TRAINER’S ROOM

-Diamondbacks: Manager Torey Lovullo said C Alex Avila will be shut down for “a couple of weeks” after an MRI revealed a Grade 1 strain of his left calf. … INF Jake Lamb (strained left quadriceps) hit a two-run homer Saturday for Triple-A Reno.
+Diamondbacks: Lovullo said C Alex Avila will be shut down for “a couple of weeks” after an MRI revealed a Grade 1 strain of his left calf. … INF Jake Lamb (strained left quadriceps) hit a two-run homer Saturday for Triple-A Reno.
 Lamb is hitting .263 with a home run and six RBIs in six games on his rehabilitation assignment.

 Nationals: Washington placed RHP Kyle Barraclough (right radial nerve irritation) on the 10-day injured list.
 He is 1-2 with a 6.39 ERA in 32 relief appearances.
 INF Adrian Sanchez was recalled from Double-A Harrisburg, giving the Nationals a five-man bench.